adamzr2000/blockchain-multi-cloud-federation-measurements-ICDCN/README.md

-This project contains the measurements and analysis tools used in the conference paper entitled `Performance Evaluation of Multi-Cloud Service Federation using Private and Public Blockchains`, which was presented at [ICDCN 2024](https://cse.iitm.ac.in/~icdcn2024/).
+This project contains the measurements and analysis tools used in the conference paper entitled [Performance Evaluation of Multi-Cloud Service Federation using Private and Public Blockchains](https://dl.acm.org/doi/10.1145/3631461.3631559), which was presented at [ICDCN 2024](https://cse.iitm.ac.in/~icdcn2024/).

 ## Authors